 Pros:

-- Helps boost putting consistency with frequent use.
+- Builds putting consistency with frequent use.

 - Offers multiple hole sizes to challenge accuracy over time.